kevinyswong/kevinyswong.github.io/index.md

   was surprised because I didn't know they had such an aisle, but it's tucked away in the back.
 I walked through, and one book on the top shelf caught my eye.
-It was the green book, THE GIVING TREE, which I hadn't read since it came out as I was entering my luminous fourth decade.
+It was the green book, THE GIVING TREE, which I hadn't read since it came out in 1964, just as I was entering my luminous fourth decade.
 It was the copy with the author Shel Silverstein's handsome face at the back.
 I suppose he was trying to mimic my facial expression that stuck out to him in his photographic memory after we met, and how successful he was!
 Studies show that flashing that particular kind of friendly smile is guaranteed to keep the children coming back, scientifically proven with 98% accuracy!
 Like the tree in the book, I give generously.
 Surely, had they flipped the book around so that the back